Naqhid/Ruby-TicTacToe/README.md

     2- player.rb this is a liberary that's responsable of storing players variables such as (name, token).
     3- game.rb which is responsible for the game methods, validations, comparisions and board manipulation.
-    4- board.rb which is responsible for showing the game interface 5- helper.rb which helps the user for some useful methods
+    4- board.rb which is responsible for showing the game interface

     ---------------------------------------------------------------------------------------------------------------------